Part 2: What Nobody's Telling You About Channel Bonding

 While most 802.11n and 802.11ac clients support 40 MHz channels, not all 802.11ac clients support 80MHz channels, and no 802.11n clients can support it.
 So when an 802.11n client connects to an 802.11ac radio using 80 MHz channels, what happens?
 The radio drops down to a 40 MHz channel or 20MHz for that connection depending on the capabilities of the client.
 Obviously this means that during all communication with non-80 MHz clients, a 60 MHz or 40 MHz slice of channel capacity is going to waste.
 Unless you implement channel sharing (see cautions above), it cannot be used in another cell, as it is reserved for 80 MHz channel use.
 Therefore the merits of using 80 MHz are wholly dependent on your client mix, which is a moving target.
 In fact, if the mix is less than 30% 802.11ac / 70% 802.11n, then 80 MHz actually works against you, and you would have gained more capacity by utilizing two 40 MHz channels instead of one 80 MHz channel.

-In part 3 of this series we look at the additional features in 802.11ac Wave 2, namely MU-MIMO and additional streams, and discuss how and where you can practically use them.
+Now that we’ve answered your questions surrounding “What is channel bonding?” and offered some advice on the benefits of 40 MHZ, you can continue on with this series.
+In the next part, we look at the additional features in 802.11ac Wave 2, namely MU-MIMO and additional streams, and discuss how and where you can practically use them.

 The entire guide contains bonus nuggets of information --